 As she says in her book, her recipes are flavor driven as much as they are about consistency and texture.
 The first thing people are usually attracted to are her unique flavors; but they leave talking about how well balanced the ice cream is.

-I am so happy to have my very own sugar free version that doesn’t feel like a compromise.
+I am so happy to have my very own sugar-free version that doesn’t feel like a compromise.
 This lavender blueberry ice cream high in fat, and I’m not going to lie about that, but it’s low in carbs and a keto friendly ice cream.
-I’ve put it in small jars that I can freeze for portioned out servings.
+I’ve put it in small jars, which I can freeze for portioned out servings.

 You could play with this recipe by using different berries, or skipping the lavender and orange.
-This is the ice cream machine I use. (affiliate)
+I use this ice cream machine.

 - 2 tablespoons swerve

-- ¼ teaspoon xanthum gum Order xanthum gum here.
+- 1/4 teaspoon xanthan gum Order xanthan gum here.

 - 1 drop Lavender Essential Oil

-- Make a blueberry compote by bringing the blueberries, water and two tablespoons granulated swerve to a boil.
+- Make a blueberry compote by bringing the blueberries, 1/4 cup water and two tablespoons granulated swerve to a boil.

-- Mix two tablespoons milk with cream cheese until well-incorporated.
+- Mix two tablespoons milk with cream cheese, salt, xanthan gum until well-incorporated.
 I use a blender.

-- Heat heavy cream, remaining milk, swerve until you reach a boil.
+- Heat 1/14 heavy cream, remaining milk, 1/2 cup granulated swerve until you reach a boil.
 Reduce heat, continue to boil for 4 minutes.

 - Remove from heat, pour into cream cheese mixture.

-- Add either blueberry compote or frozen blueberries.
+- At this time, add either blueberry compote or frozen blueberries.